 So long as you possess the book, you may command the animated undead mentally with a bonus action as long as they are within 60 feet of you.
 The book has 100 pages, and the spells animating the undead otherwise acts as a 5th level conjure undead spell.

-You may attune yourself to the book and keep as a spellbook, in which case all necromancy spells written it cost one less mana point when cast by you.
+You may attune yourself to the book and keep as a spellbook, in which case all necromancy spells written it cost 2 less mana points when cast by you.
 You may still spend pages of it to conjure undead.

 Brainsplinter